yogeshsumman/gym2/README.md

 # gym2
-This is the front page of my gym website
+This is The Front Page Of my gym website